 Similar past projects have indicated that there is a return on investement at all application rates, although there is a balance between cost and benefit returned.

-As of Spring 2017- Alfalfa phosphorus ramp project was initiated in 2016 with the intent to find out the most economic level of fertilization of phosphorus.
+As of March 2017- Alfalfa phosphorus ramp project was initiated in 2016 with the intent to find out the most economic level of fertilization of phosphorus.
 In the first year we harvested alfalfa from the plots on three cuts, and recieved a very good yield.
 There was a precieveable difference between the unfertilized and and well fertilized plots, for example the 0 fertility yielded about 7500 lbs per acre, but the well fertilized plots yeilded nearly 9000 lbs of hay per acre.
 Visually there were differences too, the well fertilized plots had a more robust, darker green color, stems appeared thicker and more succulent.
 Laboroatory testing indicated that the well fertilized plots had forage dietary phosphorus levels much higher than the unfertilized.
 This is significant, as phosphorus is a vital livestock nutrient that has a lot of bearing on animal health and reproduction.
 Plots with higher fertility levels of phosphous also had less alfalfa stems per square foot.
 While it seems counterintuitive to have less stems in more fertility, we found it to be consistently true in all of the phosphorus ramp plots in 2016.
 We will look for differences in stem count again in future years.

 Our long term expectations for the plot is to document the yield difference and longevity traits that prevail with higher soil phosphorus soils.
 The plot can be viewed at MBFI Brookdale, on the alfalfa field south east of the shop.
 Observations of yield will be made in 2017 at the end of June, late July and in September should there be growth for third cut